-As a member of UHC Dual Complete NC-D001 (HMO-POS D-SNP), an important protection for you is that, after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of UHC Dual Complete FL-D002 (HMO-POS D-SNP), if you are a full dual or QMB member you should never be billed for covered services.
+An important protection for you is that, after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
 Providers may not add additional separate charges, called "balance billing."
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
-Here is how this protection works.